-Your master bedroom is your haven.
-When you come home from a hard day at work, the first place you walk towards is often your room.
+Your bedroom is your haven.
+When you come home from a hard day at work, the first place you walk towards is often your bedroom.
 You kick off your shoes, change into your pajamas, and click on the television to enjoy your favorite sitcom for the night.
-When you wrap yourself in the warmth of your covers, the last thing you anticipate is dealing with distressing noises that prevent you from relaxing properly.
+When you wrap yourself in the warmth of your covers, the last thing you anticipate is dealing with distressing noises that prevent you from fully relaxing.

-Homes and apartments are expensive investments, so why not guarantee they have conditions that are livable?
-While you’re in control of the sound the comes from within your rooms, you don’t always have complete power over the noises produced from outside — or do you?
+Homes and condos are expensive investments, so why not guarantee they have conditions that are comfortable?
+While you’re in control of the sound that comes from within your bedrooms, you don’t always have complete power over the noises produced from outside — or do you?

-Soundproofing your room allows you to enjoy your favorite noises without necessitating unwanted complaints, too.
+Soundproofing your bedroom lets you enjoy living in your space without causing unwanted complaints, too.
 Whether you have a passion for loud music or want to practice your guitar in peace, you can enjoy all of your noises at your level of comfort.

 For a quicker fix, consider hanging rugs and rubber mats from your walls to alleviate the impact of unwanted sounds.
-They’ll assist you in absorbing noise while adding a unique aesthetic appeal in the process.
+They’ll assist you in abating noise.

-If you have a gap at the bottom of your bedroom door, chances are good noise is seeping into — and out of — your room through this opening.
-Consider investing in a draft stopper, door sweep or seal that you can install at the bottom of your door to seal up any openings.
+If you have a gap at the bottom of your bedroom door, chances are good noise is seeping into — and out of — your bedroom through this opening.
+Consider investing in a product that will block a draft, door sweeps or seals can be installed at the bottom of your door to seal up any openings.

 From thudding footsteps to squeaky shrills, floors produce their own set of annoying sounds.
 Whether your floor is wooden or tile-lined, you’ll want to invest in a protective sheet that provides a soundproofing barrier.